 - Quality - the quality of new recordings.
 There are three possible levels, corresponding to 11kHz, 22kHz and 44.1kHz.

 - Activation - the position to which the activation selector is set when entering the editing mode on the detail screen.

-- Auto compress - if active, newly created memos will be compressed once exiting the editing mode on the detail screen.
+- Auto compress - if active, newly created memos will be in a compressed audio format.

 - Auto send to - this lets you specify a recipient to whom new memos will be automatically sent.
 Note that it will be sent when exiting the editing mode on the detail screen (modifying an existing memo will not resend it).
 If you choose to auto send to an email address, the email composition screen will appear before sending (with prefilled fields for the recipient and subject).

 - Auto split - lets you specify the maximal duration of new memos.
 While recording, a new memo will be created automatically once this limit is reached.